arei/FWF/README.md

 **Jumble** - Given a series of functions, call all of them in a random order, one after another, with the same initial arguments.
 Each function will run exactly once and each call will results in a different random execution pattern.

 **Log** - Write to `console.log` or `console.error` after a function is called.  `console.log` is used if the function returns normally, while `console.error` is used if the function throws an exception.
-Write additional details of the function is also a `Profile` function (see below).
+Write additional details of the function if it is also a `Profile` function (see below).

 **OnCompletion** - Fires a callback function after the given function has executed regardless of whether or not it returned normally or threw an exception.